Agnostic Online Learning and Excellent Sets

-A mistake tree is a binary decision tree whose internal nodes are labeled by elements of~$X$.
-We can think of the process of traversing a root-to-leaf path in a mistake tree of height $d$ as being described by a sequence of pairs $(x_i, y_i) \in X \times \{ 0, 1 \}$ (for $1 \leq i \leq d$) recording that at step $i$ the node we are at is labeled by $x_i$ and we then travel right (if $y_i = 1$) or left (if $y_i = 0$) to a node labeled by $x_{i+1}$, and so on.
-Say that $h \in \mch$ realizes a given branch (root-to-leaf path) $(x_1, y_1), \dots (x_d, y_d)$ if $h(x_i) = y_i$ for all $1 \leq i \leq d$, and say that a given mistake tree is shattered by $\mch$ if each branch is realized by some $h \in \mch$.
+{Consider the idea of a mistake tree: we have a full binary tree whose internal nodes are labeled by elements of~$X$, and which is realized by $\mch$ in the following sense.
+We can think of the process of traversing a root-to-leaf path, that is, a branch, in a tree of height $d$ as being described by a sequence of pairs $(x_i, y_i) \in X \times \{ 0, 1 \}$, for $1 \leq i \leq d$, recording that at step $i$ the node we are at is labeled by $x_i$ and we then travel right (if $y_i = 1$) or left (if $y_i = 0$) to a node labeled by $x_{i+1}$, and so on.
+Say that $h \in \mch$ realizes a given branch $(x_1, y_1), \dots (x_d, y_d)$ if $h(x_i) = y_i$ for all $1 \leq i \leq d$, and say that a given tree is shattered by $\mch$ if each branch is realized by some $h \in \mch$.